CompOmics/compomics.github.io/peptide-shaker/_posts/2015-08-31-peptideshakercli.md

 ```
 -peptideshaker_matches_directory
-                           Directory where identification matches are temporarily
+                           Folder where identification matches are temporarily
                            saved to reduce the memory footprint.

 -peptideshaker_user_preferences